 4) Manhattan Toy “Swish Classic”: Collapses to fit in a diaper bag!

 5) Stacking Toys: Fisher Price “Rock-a-Stack” & “Stack and Roll Cups”, Plan Toys “Stacking Ring” & Green Sprouts “Stacking Cup Set”

 6) Rhino Toys “Oball”: Great for teaching grasping skills

 7) Rainbow Sound Blocks by Wonder World: Pricey, but worth it!
 These blocks can be used in many different ways.
-Putting the blocks back into the wood box is a puzzle, baby can stack the blocks or shine a light through the translucent sides and study the effects, shake the blocks and compare sounds… the list could continue.
+Putting the blocks back into the wood box is a puzzle, baby can stack, peer through translucent sides & shake the blocks as each makes a unique sound.

-8) Taggies by Mary Meyers Toys: We love the infant books and balls, wonderful little blankies and baby dolls too.
+8) Taggies by Mary Meyers Toys: Wonderful books, balls, blankies and baby dolls.
 The “taggies” on the toys give baby a chance to grip successfully with their tiny hands.